As part of our founder interview series, we speak with Daniel from Rhumaa about creating a clothing brand that truly celebrates local artists.

 A healthy approach to the environment and to the people we work with is a very important subject for me running the business.
 We have to take care of the world and the human beings living on it.
 That’s just my motto!

 5% of turnover goes to the Rhumaa Foundation.
-What does this foundation do, and how would you like to see it grow in the future?
+But what does this foundation do, and how would you like to see it grow in the future?

 The Rhumaa foundation supports skills development programs in South Africa.
 In the nearby future, we will start organizing exhibitions for the talented artists out of the townships to give them a platform and to help them become economically active.
 Our future plans are to expand this worldwide!